oblac/jodd-site/doc/example/2+view-with-madvoc.md

 ## Custom web application

 Minimal *Madvoc* configuration is often not enough.
-We will immediately extend it; doing this early is consider as good practice.
+We will immediately extend it; doing this early is consider as a good practice.
 Note that in *Jodd*, all customization is done using pure Java, usually by extending some classes.
-The same is here - we will add our `AppWebApplication` by extending the `WebApplication` and register it in `web.xml`.
+The same applies here - we will add our `AppWebApplication` by extending the `WebApplication` and register it in `web.xml`.

 ~~~~~ java